 Packed with dark and dirty instrumentals, that prime on their slow pace and aggressive basslines, this release is one that demands respect as well as one that will make you question yourself.

-The song is deep, not only on its lyrics but also its instrumentalization, everything about it was jet black.
+The song is deep, not only in its lyrics but also in its instrumentalization, everything about it was jet black.
 There’s no hope and no light.
 We can’t think of anyone else that could perform such a song in the way Show Hayami did.
-His deep vocals intimidate as the same time that they put you at ease.
+His deep vocals intimidate at the same time that they put you at ease.
 It’s a strange feeling.
-Slow, almost spoken rap fit well with not only the song, but Hayami‘s tone as well.
+Slow, almost spoken rap fits well with not only the song but Hayami‘s tone as well.

 The shock treatment came when the following song was so bright, so “live in the moment” that it blinded us.
 “Champagne Gold” approaches life in a completely different perspective.

-Instead of relying only on drums samples, this instrumental has live, bassy drums, an excellent addition to the song.
-That introspective vibe we’ve mentioned is materialized by the saxophone melodies in the chorus and hi-hat driven drums.
+Instead of relying only on drum samples, this instrumental has live, bassy drums, an excellent addition to the song.
+That introspective vibe we’ve mentioned is materialized by the saxophone melodies in the chorus and hi-hat-driven drums.
 Kento Ito showed consistency on both ends of his performance – rapping and singing.
-His rap flow is among the most interesting and addictive part of the Hypnosis Mic project and his singing skills won us over in an instant.
+His rap flow is among the most interesting and addictive parts of the Hypnosis Mic project and his singing skills won us over in an instant.

 The way they stick to and handled the release’s main concept was ingenious.
-Through various songs the listener experienced different, opposing points of view that, on its core share the same feelings about the main theme.
-An interesting and cleaver way to present one of the busiest and fast lived districts in Tokyo, Shinjuku.
+Through various songs, the listener experienced different, opposing points of view that, at their core share the same feelings about the main theme.
+An interesting and clever way to present one of the busiest and fast-lived districts in Tokyo, Shinjuku.

 Matenro- Onnin rinshou is available for purchase at CDJAPAN.